-Find answers to some of the most commonly-asked queries about Pacific labour mobility, including the main differences between the Seasonal Worker Programme and the Pacific Labour Scheme.Find out how to get involved
+Find answers to some of the most commonly-asked queries about Pacific labour mobility, including the main differences between the Seasonal Worker Programme and the Pacific Labour Scheme.Find out which countries are involved

 The Seasonal Worker Programme (SWP) helps employers in the Australian agricultural and accommodation sectors in selected regional and rural locations to access unskilled and low-skilled seasonal labour from Pacific island countries and Timor-Leste when they cannot find labour locally.

-The SWP contributes to the economic development of the nine participating Pacific island countries and Timor-Leste by providing access to work opportunities in Australia.
+The SWP contributes to the economic development of the 9 participating Pacific island countries and Timor-Leste by providing access to work opportunities in Australia.

 For more information about the SWP, visit the Department of Employment, Skills, Small and Family Business’ SWP page.

 The Pacific Labour Scheme (PLS) builds on the success of the SWP.
 It is designed to help Australian businesses address chronic labour shortages and deliver a stable and productive workforce where local labour is not available.

 The PLS enables citizens from 9 Pacific island countries and Timor-Leste to take up low-skilled and semi-skilled work opportunities in all sectors in rural and regional Australia for up to 3 years.

 |Length of time||Up to 9 months||One to 3 years|